Healdb/Elevate/README.md

 # Elevate
 https://healdb.tech/blog/elevate.html

-Elevate is a vertical domain discovery tool you can use to discover other domains owned by a given company.
+Elevate is a horizontal domain discovery tool you can use to discover other domains owned by a given company.
 Domains owned by Reddit are discovered with the tool below.

 ![output](/images/elevate.gif)